World Cuisines

 Coming from one of the most populous countries in the world, Indian food reflects the unique blend of cultures and regional identities found throughout the country.
 Shaped by its long and tumultuous history, Indian cuisine carries influences of colonizers from the East and the West as well as a range of religious beliefs and practices.

 What makes Indian food so different?
-With distinct regional delicacies, a unique cultivation of cultural and religious influences and the signature aromatic spices, there is much to explore when it comes to Indian food.
-The iconic breads and curries widely recognized in Indian food outside of the country are enhanced by the bustling street food culture, celebratory dishes and ancient beverages that make up the vibrant world of Indian food.
+With distinct regional delicacies, a unique cultivation of cultural and religious influences and the signature aromatic spices, there is much to explore.
+The iconic breads and widely recognized curries are enhanced by the bustling street food culture, celebratory dishes and ancient beverages that make up the vibrant world of Indian food.

-To help guide those curious to try this bold and colorful cuisine, here are 49 traditional Indian foods to add to your foodie bucket list.
+To help guide those curious to try this bold and colorful cuisine, here are 49 traditional Indian foods we recommend adding to your foodie bucket list.

 Jump to Section